 From 1833-1877 Port Arthur was a prison for Tasmania’s convicts who had become secondary offenders during their lengthy Transportation holiday.

 While physical punishments were handed out, it was the psychological punishments that made Port Arthur unique.
-Most notably, those in need of extra punishment were hooded and made to stay silent in light-sealed, tiny cells.
+Most notably, those in need of extra punishment were hooded and made to stay silent in light-sealed, tiny cells, sometimes for months at a time.
 An act administrators thought would give the prisoner time to reflect.
 Instead, it often had the unintended outcome of inducing mental illness through lack of sight and sound.